Here are the fundamentals on how to pay yourself

 The other option for small business owners is to pay themselves a salary.
 Just as you would if you were working for another company, you would receive regular paychecks written from the business.
 If you have employees, you can pay yourself on the same schedule you use for them.
 Or, if you’re a sole proprietor, you can choose a schedule that works for you – weekly, bi-weekly, semi-monthly, or monthly.

-The notable difference between paying a salary and an owner’s draw is that taxes will be withheld from your pay if you pay yourself a salary.
+The notable difference between paying a salary and an owner’s draw is that you can easily withhold taxes from your pay if you pay yourself a salary.
 If you’re the owner of an S-Corporation or an officer of a C-Corporation, you are required by law to receive a salary with tax withholding.

 Using a payroll company can help you stay on top of the tax reporting requirements associated with paying salaries, even if you’re a sole proprietor.
 When you withhold taxes, you need to submit those withholdings to the IRS on a regular schedule, and you need to generate the appropriate tax forms at the end of the year.
 A payroll provider will automate all of this for you, making the process seamless and reducing the chances you’ll make a mistake.